gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 ### Code nodes

+Going back to my earlier comment on many node systems being about "coding with nodes", I feel that the approach presented here manages to propose an alternative solution, blablabla

 The system still makes it possible to use code for these moments where built-in nodes aren't quite enough.
-Instead of "coding with nodes" however, here you'd simply create a "code node" letting you type (GLSL) code inside a text field (or copy/paste from [Shadertoy](https://www.shadertoy.com/)...).
+Instead of "coding with nodes" however, here you'd simply create a "code node" letting you actual code inside a text field (or copy/paste from [Shadertoy](https://www.shadertoy.com/)...).
 You can then add "bindings" to create tweakable properties that can be accessed directly from the code.

 <div style="text-align: center;">